billymwangi/skincare-recommender-system/README.md

   ## Reccommendations

 Based on our experience in developing the skincare recommender system, we would like to provide the following recommendations:

-1. Our stakeholders should use this interface for their clients as it is accurate in providing personalized product recommendations to their users based on their features and likings
+1. The business should provide more products such as face serums since they were rated as the most helpful.

-2. The business should provide more products such as "  " since they were rated most helpful.
+2. They should collect more reviews from all races to improve the accuracy of the recommendation system.

-3. They should advertise the products meant for dark skin tones and encourage them to  rate the products so that the system can have better recommendations for them.
+3. They should Collaborate with skincare experts, dermatologists, or industry professionals who can provide valuable insights and expertise on the quality and safety of skincare products.

-4.
+5. Alongside the product recommendations, the business can provide educational resources such as skincare guides, tutorials, and tips.
+This can help users make informed decisions about their skincare routines, understand the benefits of different ingredients, and address specific skin concerns

 ## Next-Steps